Eusth/PlayClubVR/README.md

 The system is not yet complete, but you can more or less jump around like so:

 1. Hold your hand with the palm facing downwards.
-2. Clench a fist.
+2. Clench your fist.
 3. Hold your hand with the palm facing downwards.

 Your play area should now appear.
 Keep your hand like this and move it around until you found a good position.

-4. Clench a fist again.
+4. Clench your fist again.

 <img src="Manual/leap_warp.gif">